codingMustache/codingMustache/README.md

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+What does the International System of Quantities refer 1024 bytes as?
- 1. Individuals and interactions
+ 1. Kibibyte
- 2. Customer collaboration
+ 2. Kelobyte
- 3. Responding to change
+ 3. Kylobyte
- 4. Comprehensive documentation
+ 4. Kilobyte

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  Kibibyte
 </details>